RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/operator.md

 modular way and do not hinder the basic primitives that comprise the K8s architecture.

-We at Redis Labs have created an Operator that deploys and manages the lifecycle of a Redis Enterprise Cluster.
+Redis created an Operator that deploys and manages the lifecycle of a Redis Enterprise Cluster.

 The Redis Enterprise Operator acts as a custom controller for the custom resource RedisEnterpriseCluster, or ‘rec’, which is defined through K8s